The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Measuring internal bias in reasoning models

 \begin{CJK}{UTF8}{gbsn}

 \end{CJK}

 \paragraph{Internal Bias as a Distribution} As in a probabilistic generation process, the generated direct answer may also be affected by the sampling strategy, e.g. the prompt or the temperature.
 On the other hand, the model’s internal bias may also exist as a distribution over possible answers rather than a single deterministic guess.
-To approximate this distribution, we adopt a multi-sampling approach by designing different templates and varying the decoding temperature and collecting the direct answers with them.
-Empirically, we collect 16 direct answers for each question in our experiments, which is a better approximation of the model’s internal bias by observing its behavior under varied conditions.
+So we use $\tilde{a}_\text{bias}$ to denote the internal bias distribution.
+To approximate this distribution, we adopt a multi-sampling approach with different templates.
+Empirically, we collect 64 direct answers for each question in our experiments, which is a better approximation of the model’s internal bias by observing its behavior under varied conditions.
 All templates and decoding details can be found in Appendix~\ref{directAnswer}.

-\paragraph{Deviation Degree} The internal bias of a model may deviate from its own reasoning process, and different deviation degree between the model’s internal bias and its own reasoning process may have varying effects on its behavior.
-Therefore, we try to measure the discrepancy between the internal bias and the model’s reasoning-derived answer, which is approximated using the its final output.
-We employ different metrics for different type of tasks.
-For tasks with \textbf{numerical answers}, we compute the \textit{mean absolute error (MAE)} between the direct answers and the final answer.
-This serves as a quantitative measure of the gap between the model’s direct guesses and the reasoning output.
-For tasks with \textbf{categorical answers}, such as multiple-choice questions, we approximate the internal bias deviation degree using the \textit{inconsistency rate}, defined as the proportion of direct answers that differ from the final output.
-While sometimes internal bias may not be tightly bound to any particular option, repeated sampling provides an approximate measure of its deviation from the final answer.
+\paragraph{Deviation Degree} The internal bias of a model may deviate from its own reasoning process, and different deviation degree may have varying effects on its behavior.
+We define the bias deviation degree $D_\text{bias}=\text{dist}(\tilde{a}_\text{bias},a_\text{final})$, where $\text{dist}(\cdot,\cdot)$ is a task-specific distance function.
+For tasks with \textbf{numerical answers}, we compute the \textit{mean absolute error (MAE)} between the direct answers and $a_\text{final}$.
+For tasks with \textbf{categorical answers}, such as multiple-choice questions, we approximate $D_\text{bias}$ using \textit{inconsistency rate}, defined as the proportion of direct answers that differ from $a_\text{final}$.
+These serve as approximate quantitative estimates of the gap between the model’s direct guesses and the reasoning output.